-How Do You Market a Local Marijuana Dispensary?
+How Do You Market a Local Cannabis Dispensary?

 Marketing your dispensary is all about efficiently handling your marketing budget.
 Big brands like Dr. Greenthumb, Cookies, and Exotics all have masterminds behind marketing strategy.
 If you want to make it in the big time, you’ll need professional PR firms and marketing companies to help you succeed.

 Marketing is going online and social.
 Today, everyone communicates through Instagram, Snapchat, and Twitter.
 You need to master these platforms if you want to grow your audience and build your brand.
 Hiring an expert in social media marketing can help spread awareness of your local storefronts to communities in the area looking for your cannabis products.

 How Do You Fast Track Success? – Find a Mentor

 Speak to any successful entrepreneur, and they’ll tell you that the secret to business success is working with a mentor.
 A mentor can help you see pitfalls you wouldn’t otherwise identify on your journey to cannabis success.